Emily Blunt: Personal life

-Blunt had a three-year relationship with Canadian singer Michael Bublé.
-They met in 2005, while backstage at the Australian television Logie Awards in Melbourne.
-They later shared a home in Vancouver, British Columbia, before breaking up in 2008.

-In November 2008, Blunt began dating American actor John Krasinski.
-They became engaged in August 2009, and married on 10 July 2010 in Como, Italy.
-They reside in the Brooklyn Heights neighborhood of New York City, and have two daughters, one born in 2014 and the other in 2016.
+Blunt was in a relationship with Canadian singer Michael Bublé from 2005 to 2008.
+She and American actor John Krasinski were introduced to each other by a mutual friend and began dating in November 2008.
+They became engaged in August 2009 and married in Como, Italy, in July 2010.
+They have two daughters, one born in 2014 and the other in 2016.

 In 2012, Blunt became the sister-in-law of actor Stanley Tucci when he married her sister Felicity.

-In August 2015, Blunt became a naturalised citizen of the United States.
-She took dual citizenship in the United States, suggesting the status helped her tax situation, but that she feels "conflicted" about it.
+In 2015, Blunt became an American citizen through naturalisation, making her a dual citizen of the UK and US.

 Acting credits and awards

-According to the review aggregator site Rotten Tomatoes and the box office site Box Office Mojo, Blunt's most critically acclaimed and commercially successful films include The Devil Wears Prada (2006), Looper (2012), Edge of Tomorrow (2014), Into the Woods (2014), Sicario (2015), The Girl on the Train (2016), A Quiet Place (2018), Mary Poppins Returns (2018), and A Quiet Place Part II (2021).
+According to the review aggregator site Rotten Tomatoes and the box office site Box Office Mojo, Blunt's most critically acclaimed and commercially successful films include My Summer of Love (2004), The Devil Wears Prada (2006), Sunshine Cleaning (2008), Your Sister's Sister (2011), Looper (2012), Edge of Tomorrow (2014), Into the Woods (2014), Sicario (2015), The Girl on the Train (2016), A Quiet Place (2018), Mary Poppins Returns (2018), A Quiet Place Part II (2021), and Oppenheimer (2023).

+Blunt has received multiple accolades for her work across film, television and stage, including a Golden Globe Award, a Screen Actors Guild Award, and nominations for an Academy Award and four British Academy Film Awards.